Patriots QB Tom Brady Now Has Suspect Board For Possible Super Bowl Jersey Thief

-New England Patriots Quarterback Tom Brady became the only QB in history to win 5 Super Bowls when he and the Pats made an epic comeback in Super Bowl 51, but his historic jersey from that night was stolen out of nowhere and now Brady is on a mission to find it.
-Tom Brady clearly is overjoyed at making history a few weeks back and Patriots fans are now some of the happiest people in the world.
-However, a piece of personal history was taken, his game jersey.
+New England Patriots Quarterback Tom Brady became the only QB in history to win five Super Bowls when he and the Pats made an epic comeback in Super Bowl 51, but his historic jersey from that night was stolen out of nowhere.
+Now, Brady is on a mission to find it.
+Tom Brady clearly is overjoyed at making history a few weeks back, and Patriots fans are now some of the happiest people in the world.
+However, a piece of personal history was taken: his game jersey.

 It is uncertain who stole the memorable jersey that he wore during the Super Bowl, but Tom Brady has decided to play detective.
 In a mad rush to become part of the Boston Police Department after his football days are done, he decided to post a “suspect board” on his Instagram page regarding people he feels could have stolen his Super Bowl jersey.
 Of course, it’s mostly in a joking manner as he included the likes of Lady GaGa and even his wide-out Julian Edelman.